hackle/blogger/src/raw/dependent-types-typescript.md

+(Update: more proper dependent types have become possible with new language features in TypeScript, please see [this later post](dependent-types-in-typescript-seriously)).

 "A dependent type is a type whose definition depends on a value", according to Wikipedia.
 Unlike most statically-typed programming languages where types and values live in different places, with dependent types, they may appear together.
 For example, in `Idris`, there is a function that appends a Vector to another, with a type signature as below,

 ```